To learn more about natural ways to heal Triple-Negative Breast Cancer, please click here.

 Before we get started, I just want to remind you that—healing is for you!
 You do have the power to heal from triple-positive breast cancer, and you have come to the right place!
 Whatever unique healing route you take, please remember to bring along 7 Essentials System® on your journey.

-Healing emotional wounds and balancing your energy are equally important to physical treatments and what you put into your body.
+Healing emotional wounds and balancing your energy is equally important to physical treatments and what you put into your body.
 Triple-positive breast cancer may be a tricky one, but it is nothing that you, your medical team, and your BCC coach can not conquer!
 I believe in you.

 What does “triple-positive” mean in everyday words?